MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Today, there's a limit of 500 custom triggers that can be fired in an org per day.
 To increase this for your organization, create a support ticket or reach out to your Microsoft Representative, and we can work with you to support your use case.
 - When defining custom triggers, ensure that all attributes are defined.
 Any attribute that has a null value causes the trigger to fail leading to the customers not going through the journey.
 Today, we don't have the ability to allow null values to be passed in a custom, which then results in a System Failure as the error message at journey runtime.
 - Usage of Entity References in Custom or CDS triggers is limited to five hops.
 Any entity that is more than 5 hops away from the COLA entity, can't be used as an attribute in a journey.
-- When using the ‘Marketing Form Submitted’ standard trigger for your journey, care should be taken to ensure that the audience for the journey, and the form should be the same.
+- When using the "Marketing Form Submitted" standard trigger for your journey care should be taken to ensure that the audience for the journey and the form is the same.
 Today, we don't display an error or warning when there's a mismatch, but the journey won't start leading to customer confusion.
 - Today, triggers also fire when a record is manually updated in Dynamics 365 Dataverse.
 This can cause a contact to go through the journey that is based on the trigger even if they themselves don't do anything to activate the trigger.
 - Today, for trigger based journeys that use the if/then tile, we have noticed that sometimes, customers can lose about 1% of all trigger events owing to a slight delay in our system catching them.
 We're working on a fix for this.